kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 3. Make a tutorial game over the course of a week or so
 3. Completely lose interest in the original thing I wanted to make by the time I had finished the tutorial

-With that in mind, I decided to try a different way and build it with an LLM-based agent as my collaborator.
+With that in mind, I decided to try a different way and build it in collaboration with AI.
 Claude 4 has gotten better at operating with minimal supervision than Claude 3 series.
 So with its new-found autonomy, it makes a better partner for building a game.

 ### Coming up with ideas

-I didn't know exactly what I wanted to make initially, so AI collaboration kicked off at the start, with my clueless ass trying to figure out what to build:
+I didn't know exactly what I wanted to make initially, so AI collaboration kicked off at the start, with my clueless ass trying to figure out what to
+build:

 ![ideation](/assets/ai-game/ideation-1.png)
 *Some initial ideas*